morpho-org/vault-v2/README.md

   Note that using this adapter with vaults other than Morpho Vaults V1 has not been audited.
 - Morpho Market V2 Adapter.
 WIP

+_Note:_ The Market V1 Adapter V2 has replaced the Market V1 Adapter V1 to make it easier to force remove individual markets.

 ### Caps

 The funds allocation of the vault is constrained by an id-based caps system.